Sleeper85/esphome-jk-bms-can/README.md

 * NOTE: ESP32-S2 currently has issues with CAN BUS and does not work!
 * For 5V CAN bus : TJA1050 or TJA1051T CAN controller interface module and 4.7K resistor for 5v to 3.3v level shifing.
 * For 3.3V CAN bus : SN65HVD230 CAN controller interface module without 4.7K resistor
-* For Atom CAN bus : M5Stack ATOMIC CANBus Base (CA-IS3050G)
+* For Atom CAN bus : M5Stack ATOMIC CAN Base (CA-IS3050G)
 * Optional: 48V to 5V DC-DC converter to power the ESP32 from the JK-BMS VBAT pin (URB4805YMD-10WR3 or VRB4805S-6WR3)
 * Optional: JK RS485 Adaptor and RS484 to TTL3.3v Adaptor (see optional schematic below)